By Suzi Grant, nutritionist and author of Alternative Ageing

-The menopause happens when oestrogen and/or progesterone and testosterone decline to a point where periods stop completely.
+The menopause happens when estrogen and/or progesterone and testosterone decline to a point where periods stop completely.
 It’s not a disease but a completely natural point of our lives!

-The average age for menopause is 51 and for the perimenopause the symptoms can start in your late 30s but more usually in your 40s.
+The average age for menopause is 51 and for perimenopause, the symptoms can start in your late 30s but more usually in your 40s.

 And for those of you in your 50s, here’s what else to look out for.
 Oh joy of joys!

 Menopause and post-menopause